blackhatdk/PRODIGY_CS_03_PASSWORD-COMPLEXITY_CHECKER/README.md

 # For Windows

-### I recommended to run as python IDE like Pythoncharm, python.
+### I recommend running the code in a Python IDE such as PyCharm or simply using Python.

 Step 1: Download the zip file and extract it.